Childhood Cancer Data Initiative Progress

 Comprehensive and meaningful data sets are necessary to learn from and develop better treatments and outcomes for all children and AYAs experiencing cancer.
 CCDI funding is supporting research studies and tools that drive our ability to use data effectively, including to establish cohorts that can help answer key scientific questions in childhood cancer.
 The initiative continues to evolve its programs, resources, and tools to make them as effective and helpful as possible, with community input and priorities in mind.

-For more overview of CCDI’s progress, activities, and next steps, read "The Childhood Cancer Data Initiative: Using the Power of Data to Learn From and Improve Outcomes for Every Child and Young Adult With Pediatric Cancer," published in 2023 by the Journal of Clinical Oncology.
+You can also find an overview of CCDI’s progress, activities, and next steps in the article, "The Childhood Cancer Data Initiative: Using the Power of Data to Learn From and Improve Outcomes for Every Child and Young Adult With Pediatric Cancer," published by the Journal of Clinical Oncology.